What Is Microneedling? How It Works And All Your Questions Answered

 People who have a lot of active acne, active rashes, active infection, open wounds or cuts on the skin and keloid scarring(hypertrophic scars/poor wound healing), or are taking medication like isotretinoin are not suitable for microneedling.
 It may take a longer time to recover for people who havepoor self-healing ability.

 If you break out occasionally, you may try microneedling to treat scars, but make sure to avoid going over the acne as that may spread the acne causing bacteria.

 Skincare ingredients can have trouble going past the skin's natural outer barrier; because it isvery difficult to penetrate ingredients through the uppermost layer of skin.

-Most ingredients will beblocked by the skin barrier since the barrier is working hard to block out bacteria.
-That's why some skincare formulas make products quite harsher at high concentrations, or add other ingredients to force extra penetration through the skin barrier.
+Most ingredients will beblocked by the skin barrier, that's why some skincare formulas make products quite harsh at high concentrations, or add other ingredients to force extra penetration through the skin barrier.

-With controlled micro injuries, it signals our skin to cure these micro injuries on the skin.
+After microneedling, it will create controlled micro injuries to signal our skin to cure these micro injuries.
 Once the skin receives the signal, it recreates collagen to fill in the microchannels and the surrounding area get repaired too!

 As a result, the uneven parts of our skin are filled withnewly produced collagen, and it pushes out an old layer of skin to improve acne scars, dark marks, and fine lines over time.

 Think of it like building muscle, you work out and our muscles create microtears, but over time builds back up stronger as you continue exercising a muscle group.